Pull-back of quasi-log structures: Preliminaries

-and We say that $(X, D)$ is a {\em{simple normal crossing pair}} if it is simple normal crossing at every point of $X$.
+\begin{defn}[Simple normal crossing pairs] We say that the pair $(X, D)$ is {\em{simple normal crossing}} at a point $a\in X$ if $X$ has a Zariski open neighborhood $U$ of $a$ that can be embedded in a smooth variety $Y$, where $Y$ has regular system of parameters $(x_1, \cdots, x_p, y_1, \cdots, y_r)$ at $a=0$ in which $U$ is defined by a monomial equation $ x_1\cdots x_p=0 $ and $ D=\sum _{i=1}^r \alpha_i(y_i=0)|_U$ with $\alpha_i\in \mathbb R$.
+We say that $(X, D)$ is a {\em{simple normal crossing pair}} if it is simple normal crossing at every point of $X$.
 We say that a simple normal crossing pair $(X, D)$ is {\em{embedded}} if there exists a closed embedding $\iota:X\to M$, where $M$ is a smooth variety of $\dim X+1$.
 We call $M$ the {\em{ambient space}} of $(X, D)$.
 If $(X, 0)$ is a simple normal crossing pair, then $X$ is called a {\em{simple normal crossing variety}}.
 If $X$ is a simple normal crossing variety, then $X$ has only Gorenstein singularities.
 Thus, it has an invertible dualizing sheaf $\omega_X$.
 Therefore, we can define the {\em{canonical divisor $K_X$}} such that $\omega_X\simeq \mathcal O_X(K_X)$.
 It is a Cartier divisor on $X$ and is well-defined up to linear equivalence.

 Let $X$ be a simple normal crossing variety and let $X=\bigcup _{i\in I}X_i$ be the irreducible decomposition of $X$.
 A {\em{stratum}} of $X$ is an irreducible component of $X_{i_1}\cap \cdots \cap X_{i_k}$ for some $\{i_1, \cdots, i_k\}\subset I$.